Khazl/esi-client/docs/Api/CorporationApi.md

 Get alliance history

-Get a list of all the alliances a corporation has been a member of  --- Alternate route: `/v2/corporations/{corporation_id}/alliancehistory/`  --- This route is cached for up to 3600 seconds
+Get a list of all the alliances a corporation has been a member of  --- Alternate route: `/dev/corporations/{corporation_id}/alliancehistory/`  Alternate route: `/v2/corporations/{corporation_id}/alliancehistory/`  --- This route is cached for up to 3600 seconds

 ### Example
 ```php